 As far as the lemon law is concerned, if there is no paperwork to prove that a customer took a vehicle to the dealership for repair, it never happened.
 Dealerships keep track of the work they perform, of course, but do you really want to rely on their records?
 This step of the lemon law claims process is easy – just be sure to get a copy of the work order each time you take the vehicle in for repairs (regardless of whether the dealership actually works on the vehicle during that visit).

 The final step to establishing a lemon law claim is choosing an attorney to prepare, submit, negotiate, and litigate the claim.
 Not just any attorney will do – lemon law is a niche practice area and you want a lawyer with proven success in this field.
 Yorba Linda residents choose Neale & Fhima based on our firm’s:

-Our law firm never charges lemon law clients for our legal services.
-Instead, we use a statutory fee-shifting provision to make the car company pay your legal bill.
+Our fees are covered by the manufacturer.
+We use a statutory fee-shifting provision to make the car company pay your legal bill.

 Did you know there are currently 213 miles of streets and 49 traffic signals within the city limits of Yorba Linda?
 A lot has changed in this community over the years.
 But, regardless of what the future brings, car owners can always count on Neale & Fhima to protect their rights when the need arises.
 Call (888) 407-2955 or use the form below to contact one of our lemon law consumer rights attorneys now.